appacademy/aa-public-ruby-curriculum/ruby/quizzes/big_o.md

 - [ ] $O(1)$

 <details><summary>Answer:</summary>$O(n!)$</details>
+<details><summary>Explanation:</summary>

-<details><summary>Explanation:</summary>Whenever you have a problem where you are creating permutations, you are dealing with $factorial$ time complexity.
-E.g., if you call the $Array#permutation$ method of an array with the length of 3, then 3! permutations would be returned (6 permutations total).
+Whenever you have a problem where you are creating permutations, you are dealing with $factorial$ time complexity.
+E.g., if you call the `Array#permutation` method of an array with the length of 3, then 3! permutations would be returned (6 permutations total).
 Increasing the length to 4 would then return 24 total permutations, or 4!.</details>